Faculty Biography | Marie-Christine Potvin

 Mann Hall, 3rd floor

-Dr. Potvin is the coordinator of interdisciplinary training of the CDCI.
-She also coordinates the VT-ILEHP research practicum where she is the occupational therapy faculty.
+Dr. Potvin is the interdisciplinary training coordinator of the CDCI.
+She also coordinates the VT LEND research practicum where she is the occupational therapy faculty.
+She teaches research method courses in the department of Communication Sciences and Disorders.
 Her primary research interests are in social participation of children with autism spectrum disorder.

 Areas of Expertise:

 Assessment and Evaluation; Disability and Inclusion; Early Childhood; Research Methods; Special Education; Sport, Fitness and Health; Technology and Learning; Universal Design

 Center on Disability and Community Inclusion (CDCI), TRIPSCY: Training and Resource for interdisciplinary Professionals Serving Children and Youth, Vermont Interdisciplinary Leadership Education for Health Professionals